STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 - Doing 2 or 3 personal projects will help out with applying for internships and jobs
 - Alumini did a lot of work in data application
 - Alumini joined a club called Trident A in UCSD

+### Are there any PBL scenarios in college computer science classes?
+- In college there are 2 of them, 1 in senior year
+- In college there are some project based learning classes and some theory based classes
+- There are a lot of PBL exams which are fixed for computer science courses